Experienced Bankruptcy Attorneys, On Your Side.

 Right to Pursue the Insurer of the Debtor.
 The filing of bankruptcy by the defendant in a personal injury action stays that action.
 However, it does not preclude the plaintiff from proceeding against the defendant’s insurer.
 The court will grant a stay relief motion that permits the plaintiff to pursue the defendant in name only for purposes of proceeding against an insurer or any other entity that may be liable on the debtor’s behalf (for example, a unit of state or local government).
 This stay relief can be granted prior to discharge or after discharge.

 We are proud to announce the promotion of Paige Boykin Navarro to partner!
 Paige received her undergraduate and law degrees at the University of Georgia before returning to Bulloch County in May 2014 to work at Hall Law Group, P.C., first as a law clerk...read more

 During an initial bankruptcy consultation, the first concern our client usually has is “Can I keep my car if I file for bankruptcy?”
 Most people need a car, and the thought of having it repossessed is a scary one.
-When filing for bankruptcy, it is important to...read more
+When filing for bankruptcy, it...read more

 It’s a few days from payday.
 The kitchen is empty.
 Bills have to be paid.
 Somehow, you’ve got to find the money to cover it all.
 “No problem,” you think.
 Payday loans are available and you can get enough money to cover the bills until your check comes.
 For...read more